mcdimus/demo-spring-api-versioning-and-swagger/README.md

 As we can see, the class [AntPathMatcher](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/util/AntPathMatcher.html) is of a particular interest.

 `AntPathMatcher` implements [PathMatcher](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/util/PathMatcher.html).
 It is clear now, that we need to implement our own `PathMatcher`.
-We want to remain features offered by `AntPathMatcher`, though.
+We want features offered by `AntiPathMatcher` to remain though.
 So let's just extend the `AntPathMatcher` and modify its behavior.

 # AntPathMatcher extension